abcucberkeley/Parallel_Fiji_Visualizer/README.md

 4. Copy the _lib folder to the lib/"os" folder in the root of your Fiji installion.
 Example on Windows: Fiji.app\lib\win64
 5. Copy the _plugin folder to the plugins folder in the root of your Fiji installation.
 Example on Windows: Fiji.app\plugins
 6. Now launch a new session of Fiji and you should be able to see the plugin under the Plugins tab!
 (You can also search for "Parallel Fiji Visualizer" in the search bar)

+Please cite our software if you find it useful in your work:

+Matthew Mueller, Xiongtao Ruan#, Eric Betzig, & Srigokul Upadhyayula#.
+(2023).
+Fast Fiji Visualization Tools for Tiff and Zarr (v1.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.7613251 (# indicates corresponding author)